MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 # The Microsoft Purview hub in Microsoft Fabric

-Microsoft Purview hub is your gateway to Microsoft Purview's powerful governance and compliance capabilities,such as Data Catalog, Information Protection, Data Loss Prevention, and Audit.
+Microsoft Purview hub is your gateway to Microsoft Purview's powerful governance and compliance capabilities, such as Data Catalog, Information Protection, Data Loss Prevention, and Audit.
 With the deep integration of Purview in Fabric, you can discover how to use Purview's capabilities to get insights about your Fabric data.
-If you are an administrator, the hub also provides detailed insights about your tenant's entire Fabric data estate.
+If you're an administrator, the hub also provides detailed insights about your tenant's entire Fabric data estate.

 :::image type="content" source="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png" alt-text="Screenshot of the Microsoft Purview hub." lightbox="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png":::